Dermot Seymour: Life & work

 Theatre Ireland commissioned Seymour to illustrate two scripts and two consecutive covers for their double souvenir issues published in June 1984.
 His first Dublin show came a few months later when he joined another Ulster born artist Liam Magee at the Project Arts Centre, in an exhibition called Two Tribes.
 Seymour relocated to Dublin in 1985 and two years later he moved to Annaghmakerrig, County Monaghan.
 The critic Dorothy Walker selected Seymour's work for inclusion in the 1986 Guinness Peat Aviation Exhibition and Awards for emerging young artists.
 He was selected alongside fellow Ulster artists John Kindness and Willie Doherty, but he was not amongst the prizewinners on this occasion.
 Seymour showed at the annual Oireachtas show in the same year.
 The Paula Allen Gallery in New York was the venue for Seymour's first transatlantic one-man show in 1987, where he was to exhibit for a further two consecutive years.
 Seymour received the patronage of The Arts Council of Northern Ireland once more when they hosted a solo exhibition in their Bedford Street gallery in 1989.

 Throughout the nineties Seymour showed frequently at venues across Ireland including solo shows at the Project Arts Centre, Dublin and the Linenhall Arts Centre, Castlebar in 1992, and a joint exhibition with Micky Donnelly at the Fenderesky Gallery in Belfast, 1996.

-After the turn of the century Seymour completed a number of portraits depicting politicians and sportsmen, such as Brian Cowen, Pat Rabbite and Roy Keane.
+After the turn of the century, Seymour completed a number of portraits depicting politicians and sportsmen, such as Brian Cowen, Pat Rabbite, and Roy Keane.
 All show a world-weariness and sensitivity and each portrait focuses on the eyes, with the exception of his depiction of a loyalist paramilitary which focuses on his reflective sunglasses hiding his eyes.
-More recently Seymour has shown works exploring the effects of contemporary issues on Ireland: Brexit, in the 2017 exhibition Hidden dips, Blind summits -The road to Brexitaria and also the Covid crisis, in the 2020 show entitled A Covid border tangle.
+More recently, Seymour has shown works exploring the effects of contemporary issues on Ireland: Brexit, in the 2017 exhibition Hidden dips, Blind summits – The road to Brexitaria and also the Covid crisis, in the 2020 show entitled A Covid border tangle.

 Awards

 The Arts Council of Northern Ireland awarded Seymour a bursary of £400 to purchase photographic equipment in 1983.
-Since then he has received awards from many institutions including the Claremorris Open Exhibition, An Chomhairle Ealaíon and from the Government of Ireland's Department of Foreign Affairs.
-In 1987 he received a joint award from the Arts Council of Northern Ireland and the Ireland-America Arts Exchange of a PS1 international studio fellowship which took him to New York for six months.
+Since then, he has received awards from many institutions including the Claremorris Open Exhibition, An Chomhairle Ealaíon and from the Government of Ireland's Department of Foreign Affairs.
+In 1987, he received a joint award from the Arts Council of Northern Ireland and the Ireland-America Arts Exchange of a PS1 international studio fellowship which took him to New York for six months.
 The artist received a further Arts Council of Northern Ireland bursary in 1993.
 Seymour won a Marten Toonder Award in 1996.
-Seymour's peers elected him to membership of Aosdána in 1997 along with seven others, including the fellow Northerner and poet Ciaran Carson, and the Limerick artist John Shinnors.
+Seymour's peers elected him to become a member of Aosdána in 1997 along with seven others, including the fellow Northerner and poet Ciaran Carson, and the Limerick artist John Shinnors.